You may think that refinancing your mortgage if you have bad credit is out of the question. Not necessarily.

 4. Shop around for the best rate and terms

 Start by checking with your current lender.
 They may be willing to work with you to obtain a better rate.
 However, don’t limit yourself.
 Check with several different lenders to find the best rates and terms, including online lenders and credit unions.
-On average, borrowers who request a rate quote from one additional lender save $1,500 over the life of the loan, according to Freddie Mac.
-The average savings go up to $3,000 with five additional rate quotes.
+On average, borrowers who request a rate quote from more than one lender save between $600 and $1,200 over the life of the loan, according to Freddie Mac.

 5. Consider applying with a co-signer